 Thirdly: repetition has less to do with refining reactionary work, than does legitimate real world training.

-How Muscle Memory Works
+How Muscle Memory Works With Concealed Carry

 Your spouse decides one day that they are going to rearrange all the drawers and cabinets in your kitchen.
 All of the sudden, the forks and knives are in the drawer on your kitchen island instead of under the far left cabinet.
 The plates are under the counter where you have to bend down to get one instead of reaching above the stove.
 The glasses and mugs are on the opposite side of the kitchen.